Andrew Clements 1950-2026

 Richard Lloyd was born in Gloucester and attended the Crypt School.
 After university, which included a First and two London M.Phils (M.Phil and Bar, he called them), he spent his whole career working for the environment, with his first post as an ecologist with the then Lindsey County Council.

 A move to the Countryside Commission in London in the 1970s included policy and research work.
 Soon after the Commission’s move to Cheltenham – and still at a very young age – he was appointed as the Commission’s Regional Officer for the South West.
 A visit to Richard’s Bristol Office and his small, lively team was always a cheery experience.
 Later, back in the Cheltenham HQ, Richard energetically headed Countryside Commission policy units covering, variously, land-use planning, designated landscapes, and agriculture.
 From there it was a seamless move into CPRE.
-In retirement, and by then with an MBE for his environmental work, he was appointed by the Secretary of State to the Board of the Cotswolds AONB.
-Again, he made an impact as one of the more active and supportive Board members.

 There is a full obituary on the CPRE website and a interview on the BBC Gloucestershire you tube channel below.